-Chapter 2`
+2

 Going Public on Pending Decisions

 On January 15, 2003, President George W. Bush held a press conference on Gratz v.
 Bollinger and Grutter v.
 Bollinger, the affirmative action cases pending before the Supreme Court.
 These cases involved challenges to two University of Michigan affirmative action policies on the grounds that they violated the Fourteenth Amendment to the Constitution and the Civil Rights Act of 1964.
 In his seven-minute speech devoted solely to the cases, the president spoke out in favor of the importance of racial diversity in higher education, but argued that the university’s affirmative action policies were “fundamentally flawed” because they “amount to a quota system that unfairly rewards or penalizes prospective students, based solely on their race” (Goldstein and Milbank 2003).
 Bush further announced that his administration would file an amicus curiae (“friend of the court”) brief arguing that the policies are unconstitutional.